emikuszewski/genesis/README.md

 stemcell upgrades, etc., preprod enables integration and acceptance testing, and prod is the thing that shouldn't break.
-For reasons of sanity, these environments should all be deployed on similar infrastructure, like Amazon EC2 or a hosted VMWare ESXi cluster.
+For reasons of sanity, these environments should all be deployed on similar infrastructure, like Amazon EC2 or a hosted VMware ESXi cluster.

 Challenge arise when you need to make changes to the "common